4 Tips for Chairing in a High Functioning Board

 The performance of the Chair is often central to the success of a business.
 The Chair summons the collective board thinking of the board.
 The board works with the CE and signs off on the strategy.
 The board monitors and supports the CEO and management as it executes that strategy and maintains health of the business throughout the year.
 The Chair is the conductor and coach to solicit the optimal performance from the orchestra.

-Here are 3 areas of consideration for leading as the Chair.
+Here are 4 areas of consideration for leading as Chair of the Board.

 - Leading companies champion the creation and sharing of their values.
 Values engage stakeholders and guide employees on how to respond to certain often ambiguous situations.
 The Chair ensures that the values are clear.
 This creates long term worth through trust;